Skip to main content

 • Upload support documents relating to your funding request

 A moderator is the key contact for an organisation and they have special access rights to create/change the key information about your organisation in the Hub ie: information in your organisation’s Contact Information and Address sections and ensure their organisation’s People list (located in the Organisation Profile section) is up to date.
-NB: an organisation can select more than one moderator to ensure cover if someone is away.
+Please note: an organisation can select more than one moderator to ensure cover if someone is away.

 • Requests for more information on an application